d2dragono/eGraphe-Student-web/README.md

 # eGraphe-Student-Web
-eGraphe Student website : to present the app, download it and give feedback.
+eGraphe Student website : to present the app, download it, display changelog and give feedback.